MicrosoftDocs/azure-reference-other/stream-analytics-docs/data-types-azure-stream-analytics.md

 - Precision loss and overflow inside output write operations is handled by configured error policy (set to either Drop or Retry)
 - Type conversion errors happening during output write operations are handled by the error policy
 - Type conversion errors happening during input read operations cause the job to drop the event

+A loss of precision may happen in converting values to float.
+It is not specific to Azure Stream Analytics but to the float data type in general.
+As such it is not considered an error.
+In the case where every digit needs to be conserved, the data should be read as string.

 ## Casting data
 There are three functions in the streaming SQL language that are useful for observing and adjusting the data type of your data.